Wetterhoun: History

 The first Wetterhouns lived at least 400 years ago in the Dutch province of Friesland.
 The breed is believed to have originated from Romani dogs, crossed with an indigenous Frisian dog, perhaps the now extinct Old Water Dog.
 Dogs of this type were kept for the difficult and dangerous hunting of fitch (Mustela putorius) and otter (Lutra lutra) in the water.
 The dogs were also used for retrieving waterfowl and served as watch dogs.
 Although the dogs almost disappeared during World War II, fanciers were able to bring the breed back through careful breeding, and it has since gained popularity.

-Databases are maintained by the Nederlandse Vereniging voor Stabij- en Wetterhounen (The Dutch Club for the Stabij and Wetterhoun) and De Wetterhoun Vereniging Nederland (The Dutch Wetterhoun Club) for assessing pedigrees and computing inbreeding coefficients.
+Databases are maintained by the Nederlandse Vereniging voor Stabij- en Wetterhounen (The Dutch Club for the Stabij and Wetterhoun) for assessing pedigrees and computing inbreeding coefficients.

 Internationally, the breed is recognised by the Fédération Cynologique Internationale in the water dogs section of Group 8.
 The United Kennel Club recognises the breed in the gun dog group.
 The breed is also recognised by a number of minor registries, hunting clubs, and internet-based dog registry businesses and promoted as a rare breed for those seeking an unusual pet.

 Temperament

 The Wetterhoun is an excellent gun dog, effectively retrieving across both land and water; however, its strong will and natural guarding abilities make early training imperative.
 The breed standard describes the Wetterhoun as reserved, remarking that it is "the ideal guard dog," despite never being aggressive and enjoying the company of its family.

 Although it is described as strong willed, the Wetterhoun is never stubborn or willfully disobedient.
 They do demonstrate tenacity and a desire to complete tasks, no matter the challenge.
 They remain focused to complete whatever they believe to be their task.
 The breed is sensitive and should never be treated harshly or trained using punishment.
-Give proper socialisation and exposure to different people, animals, and environments in early life, the Wetterhoun is extremely tolerant—so much so that adults should be mindful that children do not take advantage of the Wetterhoun's gentle nature.
+Given proper socialisation and exposure to different people, animals, and environments in early life, the Wetterhoun is extremely tolerant—so much so that adults should be mindful that children do not take advantage of the Wetterhoun's gentle nature.